 Meet Our Staff

-Cara Dillhyon graduated from Florida State University with a Bachelor’s in psychology and a minor in child development.
-When she is not working at the Counseling Center, she serves as a research coordinator for the Kids, Anxiety, and Biomarkers of Threat Sensitivity Lab at Florida State University.
-She hopes to pursue her PsyD in clinical psychology in the future.
-Cara assists with making your first appointment, scheduling, and providing information about the Counseling Center.
+Alexandra Savoy graduated with her Bachelor's of Psychology and minor in Liberal Arts from Florida A&M University in 2022.
+When she is not working at the Counseling Center, she serves as a mentor to young girls with Ladies Learning to Lead.
+She hopes to pursue her Master's in Clinical Social Work in the future.
+Alexandra assists with making your first appointment, scheduling, and providing information about the Counseling Center.

 We welcome your interest and contact.
 We also value your privacy.

 Please consider the following information prior to sending us email:

 Email is not an appropriate medium for individual questions regarding personal issues or counseling.
 It is most appropriate for requesting general information regarding services, resources, or other campus information.
 Our staff does not respond to inquiries from our clients regarding specific counseling issues via email.
 The Counseling Center front desk staff may use email to remind you of your appointments, inform you of a missed appointment, and to send you our no-show policy.

 Confidentiality is essential to the counseling process and cannot be assured with email.